ballerina-platform/module-ballerinax-postgresql/postgresql-ballerina/Package.md

 postgresql:Client|sql:Error dbClient4 = new (user = "postgres", password = "postgres",
                               connectionPool = {maxOpenConnections: 5});
 ```
-Following Operations can be handled by postgresql:Client
+The operations below can be handled by the `postgresql:Client`.

-1. Connection Pooling
+1. Connection pooling
 ```
   sql:ConnectionPool connectionPool = {
           maxOpenConnections: 25,